FloodShao/ROS_Learning/ee3305_path_plan_v2/README.md

 3. Fix the box_init and bot_goal in the world file, which have the height of 0.1m, and could get the robot stuck at the edge.

 # Instruction
+(2019-10-24 Version)
+To run this program:
+1. clone the original code to your catkin workspace
+2. run the bash file to install the dependencies ./bin/install_turtlebot3.sh (remember to change the ros version)
+2. catkin build this package
+3. run the bash file in ./bin/launch_world.sh
+4. wait gazebo to start the environment
+5. launch ./launch/start_all_nodes.launch

+(No longer valid)
 To run this program:
 1. clone the original code to your catkin workspace
 2. catkin build this package